 While it can be tempting to just write a templated pitch with the main takeaways of your story and blast them out to 50 editors a day, you may want to rethink your approach, based on data from our latest study.

-At Fractl, one of the things that differentiates us from other agencies is that our media relations team has individually built rapport with hundreds of influential journalists across every imaginable topic area.
-We do this by personalizing each individual pitch - from the subject line, to the introduction, to the sign off- no two pitches sent from our team are alike.
+At Fractl, one of the things that differentiates us from other agencies is that our digital PR team has individually built rapport with hundreds of influential journalists across every imaginable topic area.
+We do this by personalizing each individual pitch – from the subject line, to the introduction, to the sign off- no two pitches sent from our team are alike.

 We’ve always known anecdotally this is how to build relationships with writers and editors— but we wanted to get the cold hard data to back up our claim that this works.
 Data is the Fractl way, of course.

 To test our theory that personalization is always best, we sent out 100+ email pitches to influencers in the career/workplace sphere.
 Everyone we reached out to was Verified on Twitter.
 Half of the emails we sent were templated.
 The other half were personalized.
 Here is what we found:

 83% of personalized emails sent received feedback with a positive sentiment.
 Many responses included compliments on how well the outreach email was written and how much they appreciated the unique email instead of templated emails.